slsfi/sls_gde_api/README.md

 - Provides OAI-PMH metadata in XML format for Finna and Europeana
 - Follows https://www.openarchives.org/OAI/openarchivesprotocol.html
 - Needs connection details to MySQL server housing metadata
+- Currently made for the SLS metadata database, specification for this TBD
     - configs/oai.yml
     - See oai_example.yml for specifics